maxhougas/scripts/README.md

 - Final line is altered to be ' echo "LINE" >> PSEUDOOUT'
 - Dumps to stdout; will not clobber files.

+## jsonaoo.sh
+- ./jsonaoo FILE SMALLDELIM LARGEDELIM
+- FILE should be of format KEYSMALLDELIMVALUE\nLARGEDELIM\nKEYSMALLDELIMVALUE
+- Use single characters for your delimiters--you will have a bad time
+- Some characters are easier than others.
+Asterisk seems to work.
+- Escapes double quotes
+- Ends each line with '",'
+- Replaces SMALLDELIM with ': "'
+- Indents all lines with two spaces
+- Replaces ',\n  LARGEDELIM",' with ' },\n'
+- Replaces final ',' with '\n }\n]'
+- Inserts '[\n {\n' into first line
+- Dumps to stdout

 ## jsonarrayize.sh
 - ./jsonarrayize.sh FILE
 - Escapes double quotes